git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/120_StaticProvisioning.md

 ::code[kubectl apply -f fsxL-claim.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-Check that the PersistentVolumeClaim is bound to the PersistentVolume.
-You can see that the persistentvolumeclaim/fsx-lustre-claim is showing as bound to the **Volume** of fsx-pv:
+Run the below command to verify that the PersistentVolumeClaim that we made, is bound to the PersistentVolume of **fsx-pv** that we defined.
+In the output you can see that the **persistentvolumeclaim/fsx-lustre-claim** is showing as bound to the **Volume** of **fsx-pv**
 ::code[kubectl get pv,pvc]{language=bash showLineNumbers=false showCopyAction=true}

 ## Summary